Cookies & Cups > Recipes > Cookies > Gingersnap Cookies

 • Perfect for the holidays.
 I think gingersnap cookies are easily the most festive of holiday cookies.
 They’re warm and cozy and just perfect for enjoying with a cup of coffee or tea.

 • Crisp yet chewy.
-These gingersnap cookie recipe offers the PERFECT texture.
-The cookies have that classic “snap” when you break them in half but are still chewy in the center.
+This gingersnap cookies recipe has the PERFECT texture.
+The cookies have that classic “snap” when you break them in half, but they’re still chewy in the center.

 This gingersnaps recipe is made with molasses, warm spices, and pantry staples.
 Scroll down to the recipe card below for measurements.

-Balls of gingersnap dough being rolled in sugar
+Balls of gingersnap dough being rolled in a bowl of sugar.

 How To Make Gingersnap Cookies

-Here’s a quick overview of how to make gingersnap cookies.
+Here’s a quick overview of how to make the best chewy gingersnap cookies.
 Scroll down to the recipe card below for more measurements.

-• Make the dough.
-Beat the butter and sugar on medium speed for 2 minutes then add in the molasses, egg, baking soda, salt, sugar and spices.
+1. Make the dough.
+Begin by creaming the butter and sugar for 2 minutes.
+Then, add the molasses, egg, baking soda, salt, and spices.
 Mix for an additional minute.
 Turn the speed to low and add in the flour.

-• Form the dough balls.
-Use a 2 tablespoon cookie scoop to portion out the dough.
-Roll into balls and roll in the remaining sugar.
+2. Form the dough balls.
+Now, use a 2-tablespoon cookie scoop to portion out the dough.
+Roll the dough into balls, and roll the balls in the remaining sugar to coat.

-• Bake.
-Place the balls of gingersnap cookie dough 2 inches apart on the baking sheet.
+3. Bake.
+Place the balls of gingersnap cookie dough 2 inches apart on a lined baking sheet.
 Bake for 12-14 minutes, until the edges are golden and crinkly.
-Cool on a wire rack.
+Cool on a wire rack, and enjoy.

 • Don’t skip the sugar.
 Rolling the dough balls in sugar is what gives them the “crackly” appearance.
 Without it, you won’t get the same effect.